 For those following at all over the past few months, I spent a good portion of my summer restoring an old VW Rabbit pickup truck.
 Now after painting the exterior of the truck and detailing the undercarriage and engine bay, I had the truck looking much better than it did when I first got it.
 The only nagging issue was that the finish inside the bed of the truck wasn’t fitting the part.
 Even though I plan to only use the bed for carrying minor loads (maybe a junkyard trip or two with it), I still wanted a finish that would allow for the bed to stay looking good.
 I also wanted the finish to be tough enough for me to load “stuff” in there if need be.

 I ended up choosing a kit we offer called “Shake and Shoot Bedliner Kit”.
 This kit is designed to be extremely user friendly.
 In this case I wanted something I could do in an hour or two, and not waste the entire day.
+If you’re looking for the best spray on bed liners, Carlypso, has a great list.

 I had never done a spray on bed liner on my own before, so I decided to be overly cautious and mask and plastic off the entire back end of the truck.
 I wanted to take every precaution to keep from a mistake getting bed liner on my fresh paint!